Presentations take place at 12 noon, Olin-Rice Room 250

 “Plant-Based Diet for Health, Performance, and Your Pocketbook”

-Speaker: Dr. Sara Shuger Fox, Assistant Professor Exercise Science, Central College
+Speaker: Dr. Sara Shuger Fox, Assistant Professor of Exercise Science, Central College

 All are welcome – students, faculty, and staff; athletes, and non-athletes.
 Please RSVP no later than Monday, March 26, using the Plant Based Enviro Thursday RSVP Form.

-This presentation is co-sponsored with the Sustainability Office.
+This presentation is co-sponsored by the Sustainability Office and Environmental Studies Department.

 April 5, 2018